napari/napari/docs/explanations/rendering.md

 With **Dask** or custom code it's possible an array access results in disk or network IO.
-It's even possible the data does not exist at all and it will be computed on-the-fly when it is accessed.
-In this case the user's code is doing the computation and we have no control or visibility into what it's doing, it could take a really long time.
+It's even possible the data does not exist at all and it will be computed on-the-fly.
+In this case the user's code is doing the computation and we have no control or visibility into what it's doing or how long it will take.

 In #845 the array access leads to loading data from disk or over the network.
 In
-#1320 the array access leads to a machine learning (Torch) calculation.
-In #1300
+#1320 the array access leads to a machine learning calculation with Torch.
+In
-the problem is different.
-There the data is already entirely in memory, but it's not chunked.
-So today we transfer a single large array, 100's of MB, to the card and this is slow.
-We can't have huge monolithic arrays of data in the system.
+#1300 the problem is different.
+There the data is already entirely in memory,
+but it's not chunked, so currently we transfer 100's of MB to the card in one shot which block the UI.
+We can't have huge monolithic arrays of data in the napari.
+Everything must be broken down into reasonably sized chunks.

 # Requirements

-To meant our goal of never blocked we need to satisfy two requirements:
+To met our goal of never blocking the UI we need to satisfy two requirements:

-1. Always break data into "small" chunks.
+1. Always break data into small chunks.
+Exact size TBD.
 2. Never call `asarray` on user data from the GUI thread since we don't know what it will do or how long it will take.

 # Render Algorithm

 The renderer will intersect the current view with the dataset to determine the working set.
-The working set is the set of chunks that we want to draw for that specific view.
+The working set is the set of chunks that we need to draw to fully render that view.
 The renderer will step through every chunk in the working set and do one of three things:

 | Case                         | Action                                      |
 | ---------------------------- | ------------------------------------------- |